 The film is loaded with laughable clichés and false drama.
 Eventually, the Bennetts all end up at the hospital, but miss running into each other over and over again.
 Maria is removed from her bed while Lucas goes off to help mainly white people look for their relatives; no one seems to know that she was taken to surgery, so Lucas gets to furrow his brow in the orphan tank until the film tries to wring a fake grief out of us with a nurse bringing Maria’s personal effects to Lucas to identify.
 The resort idyll, the happy moments of opening Christmas presents in paradise and playing in the pool, are floated to contrast the slowly dawning awareness signaled by the sound of thundering surf that disaster is about to strike—it quite reminded me of the last happy moments of the family about to be ripped asunder in the melodrama A Fool There Was, circa 1915!

-It almost goes without saying that none of the people in this film emerges as a real human being.
+It almost goes without saying that none of the people in this film emerge as real human beings.
 McGregor is given a moment to break down on the cellphone generously offered by another displaced white person who has lost his family, and milks it for all it’s worth.
-Watts tries on the unattractive appearance look that won her friend and compatriot Nicole Kidman an Oscar for The Hours, but sadly, in my mind, I kept thinking she was Kidman.
+Watts tries on the unattractive appearance look that won her friend and compatriot Nicole Kidman an Oscar for The Hours (2002), but sadly, in my mind, I kept thinking she was Kidman.
 Tom Holland gives the most full-bodied performance in the film, and I commend him for trying to be real in such a calculated scenario.
 He seemed personally embarrassed that Watts had a couple of boob shots thrown in because, well, people’s clothes get torn in tsunamis, and so, well, we can show a little skin and feel righteous about it.
 This is film paint-by-numbers at its cynical worst, sinking any chance to help people understand and empathize with human misery on a grand scale.
 After Superstorm Sandy, Americans especially would have been better served by a real look at disaster to help them cope.